AntonC9018/49/README.md

 Since we've got NSwag, TypeScript has information on the types through the generated client, so I decided to dig into [TypeScript reflection](https://github.com/Hookyns/tst-reflect) to do said validation.
 I'm now thinking it's better to validate through the swagger spec.
 Either checks should be disabled in production though.
+After some thought and experimentation, I went ahead and did a hack to generate the reflection info that I need for validation using NSwag in the client generation Nuke task.
+The reflection did not work out, see [my issue](https://github.com/Hookyns/tst-reflect/issues/83).